-Malaysia Shipowners' Association (Masa) chairman Mohamed Safwan Othman said while the impact of the United States reciprocal tariff rate, set to take effect on Aug 1, is minimal on industry players, the sector continues to monitor potential medium-term consequences depending on decisions made after the 90-day pause.
+Malaysia Shipowners' Association (MASA) chairman Mohamed Safwan Othman said that while the impact of the United States' reciprocal tariff rate, set to take effect on Aug 1, was minimal on industry players, the sector continued to monitor potential medium-term consequences depending on decisions after the 90-day pause.

-He added that domestic activity remains slow, with close attention paid to the ongoing negotiations between PETRONAS and Petros, which had dragged on for more than two years.
+He added that domestic activity remained slow, with close attention paid to the ongoing negotiations between national oil company Petronas, and Petros, which had dragged on for more than two years.

-"Prolonged issues have resulted in lower demand in the oil support vessel market in our domestic waters.

-"However, PETRONAS and TNB Fuel Sdn Bhd have awarded long-term vessel provision and contract of affreightment contracts, respectively, this year.
-"Malaysian shipowners were the majori-
+"Prolonged issues have resulted in lower demand in the Oil Support Vessel market in our domestic waters.
+However, Petronas and TNB Fuel Sdn Bhd have awarded long-term vessel provision and contract of affreightment contracts respectively this year.